 The global IP addresses for the inside hosts can be either static or dynamically assigned by the ISP.
 In addition, you can designate servers, for example, a web server and a telnet server, on your local network and make them accessible to the outside world.
+If you do not define any servers (for Many-to-One and Many-to-Many Overload mapping - see Table 7-2), NAT offers the additional benefit of firewall protection.
 With no servers defined, your Prestige filters out all incoming inquiries, thus preventing intruders from probing your network.
 For more information on IP address translation, refer to RFC 1631, The IP Network Address Translator (NAT).

-6.1.3 How NAT Works
+7.1.3 How NAT Works